DjoCoding/JSON/README.md

 a simple, header only C library for parsing JSON

 # Usage
-below is a simple code snippet that shows the different functions used for parsing
+below is a simple code snippet that shows the different functions provided by this library

 ```C
 #define JSON_IMPLEMENTATION
 #include "json.h"